LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 procedures locate the entities holding the predicate declaration and the predicate definition using, respectively, the predicate indicator and the predicate template (constructed from the predicate indicator).

-The :ref:`directives_alias_2` predicate
-directive may be used to defining alternative names for inherited predicates, for solving inheritance conflicts, and for giving access to all inherited definitions.
+The :ref:`directives_alias_2` predicate directive may be used to defining alternative names for inherited predicates, for solving inheritance conflicts, and for giving access to all inherited definitions (thus overriding the default lookup procedure).

 .. _inheritance_protocol: